 Futuring World Politics: The politics of foresight in International Organizations

-In a time of resurging military conflict, looming climate disaster, technological disruption and global pandemics, the future of international politics seems radically uncertain.
-Amidst this upheaval, political organizations on the world stage are adopting new techniques for thinking and acting in relation to the future.
+In a time of resurging geopolitical conflict, looming climate disaster, rapid technological developments and deep contestion of international law and institutions, the future of international politics seems radically uncertain.
+Amidst this heightened sense of flux and polycrisis, political organizations on the world stage are re-evaluating how they think and act in relation to the future as a temporal register.

 Start